 Our Early Years Reception class has 6 pupils, all with different and complex learning needs.
-Our class teacher is Suzanne Everitt and the Teaching Assistants are Carolyn and Sharon.
+Our class Teacher is Suzanne and the Teaching Assistants are Sharon, Elaine and Carolyn.

 Our learning environment provides access to all areas of the Early Years Foundation Stage (EYFS) curriculum.

 There are three prime areas of learning covered in the EYFS:

 - Communication and language

 - Physical development

 - Understanding the world

 Children learn best by doing.
 We create active and interactive indoor and outdoor learning environments that are responsive to their changing learning needs, and engage and involve children all the time.

 Effective learning involves:

 - Playing and exploring – engaging and finding out, having a go